NoNotNotes/Mneme/Garden/05/647a-nervous-anaphy.md

 - The **Autonomic Division of the PNS** (involuntary) regulates the internal environment of the body and carries information from the CNS to the organs, blood vessels, and glands.
 It is divided between **sympathetic** (arouses the body; *fight or flight*) and **parasympathetic** (calms the body after arousal; *rest and digest*) subdivisions.
 - The **Somatic Division of the PNS** is voluntary, mainly playing roles in skeletal muscles.
 It carries information to the CNS from the senses and from the CNS to the skeletal muscles.

+# Peripheral Nervous System
+The peripheral nervous system is composed of two groups of nerves: the **twelve cranial nerves** and the **thirty-one spinal nerves**.
+1. **Cranial Nerves**
+2. **Spinal Nerves**: 8 cervical nerves, 12 thoracic nerves, 5 lumbar nerves, 5 sacral nerves, and 1 coccygeal nerve.

 ___

 # Cells of the Nervous System